june31/fight/README.md

 ```
 Then I  press a configured key (F12), and a "Solution" class is created in my clipboard.
 This class contains my code along with the `Scan`, `ScanL`, `IntCombinations`, `S` class sources, and all dependencies.
 The class is named "Solution" because my class name starts with "CGS," indicating the target mode is "CodinGame Solution".

+## Debugging

+When your class (e.g., `Foo.java`) uses `Scan`, `ScanLs`, `ScanLn`, etc., it checks for a `Foo.txt` file in the same directory.
+If the file is missing, it generates it automatically.
+If present, `Scan` reads input from the file, enabling easy debugging!
+When Aggro aggregates your code, it switches to `System.in`, but there is an option to always use a file if desired.

 ## Project Structure

 The project includes two main Eclipse sub-projects: